jancionear/NEPs/neps/nep-crossband.md

 ```

 Explanation:
+* There's no 100kB option because all shards are allowed to send 100kB of receipts much by default, it doesn't require a request.
-* Granting 200kB of bandwidth will allow to send the first receipt.
+* Granting 200kB of bandwidth will allow to send the first two receipts.
-* Granting 300kB will allow to send the first two receipts.
+* Granting 300kB will allow to send the first three receipts.
 * Granting 400kB would give the same result as 300kB, so it's not included in the options
-* Granting 700kB would allow to send the frist three receipts
+* Granting 700kB would allow to send the first four receipts
 * etc etc

 Conceptually a `BandwidthRequest` looks like this: